gabrielseow/LifeSaverApplication_SCDF-X-IBM-Challenge/README.md

 # TheFIVES-LifeSavers Application_SCDFXIBM
 The solution created by team 'TheFives' for the SCDF X IBM Innovation Challenge 2020.

-### Materials to Submit on GitHub
-After completing your project, you will have to upload several materials on to your team’s repository.
-Do ensure that your team’s name is reflected on your repository.
-These are the materials you will have to submit:

-#### 1. README.md
-Your README.md should contain:

 #### Short Description of our team members and team name: